nojronatron/nojronatron.github.io/continuing-education/generics-java-strongtypelangs.md

 See the docs for details.
 The following are just a few things to watch out for:

 - The Compiler *might* create a synthetic method (aka Bridge Method), which could throw a ClassCastException.
-Avoid using Raw Types to avoid this.
+Avoid using Raw Types to avoid this situation.
 - When Bridge Methods are created, Method Signatures could no longer match, which could throw a ClassCastException.
 - Reifiable Types: Type information is fully available at Runtime (primitives, raw types, unbound wildcard invokations).
 - Non-reifiable Types: Type information missing due to Type Erasure.